brijk143/LLM-Hallucination-Prevention/README.md

  Why you have to  Use This?
 LLMs are powerful but often produce invalid or hallucinated structured outputs when users ask questions outside your data domain (e.g., weather, politics).

-For example:
+#For example:

- “Who is the Prime Minister of India?” → Irrelevant
+ “Who is the Prime Minister of India?” → Irrelevant “what was closed opportunities in 2024?” → Relevant

- “How many units of Product A were sold in Q1?” → Relevant

 This classifier acts as a first line of defense, ensuring your pipeline only processes sales-related questions.